4rlenrey/Notes/Networking.md

 #### HTTPS

 Https is an encrypted version of http.
-So if anyone in the caffee will try to steal your passwords by looking at what is going through the router then he cannot get those information because it's encrypted.
+So if anyone in the cafe will try to steal your passwords by looking at what is going through the router then he cannot get those information because it's encrypted.

 So when you visit `https://www.google.com/` this `https` is saying that your browser expects encrypted data and it demands it.